Bluegrass mandolin: Licks

 Bluegrass mandolin players over time build up a repertoire of pre-practised passages called "licks" which can be inserted into breaks or turnarounds at appropriate moments during a performance.
 Many bluegrass tunes are played at a rapid pace, and while a lot of improvisation goes on, including these "fancy bits" make the resulting music more impressive and exciting.

 Instrumental tunes

 Bluegrass shows its traditional roots most clearly during the instrumental pieces.
 Many of the traditional bluegrass instrumentals started out as Scottish or Irish fiddle and pipe reels.
 Others were created to highlight the special syncopated sound of the banjo.
 During a jam or performance, the melody is passed from instrument to instrument, with the other instruments playing backup roles.
-Since few of these tunes were originally created with the mandolin in mind, and the mandolin player must be creative in improvising around the tune.
+Since few of these tunes were originally created with the mandolin in mind, the mandolin player must be creative in improvising around the tune.
 For this reason, it is rare to hear two mandolin players play a tune in exactly the same way.